History | Upward Bound Vision Quest

 Upward Bound Vision Quest Program History

-Upward Bound Vision Quest was originally designed as a demonstration project working with American Indian students in Minneapolis, but has since evolved into a program that works with an increasingly diverse group of students with a variety of academic needs.
+The Upward Bound Vision Quest program was originally a demonstration project working with American Indian students in Minneapolis, but has since evolved into a program that works with an increasingly diverse group of students with a variety of academic needs.
 Initially based on the Twin Cities campus, Upward Bound Vision Quest moved to the Duluth campus over 20 years ago and is currently situated within the Department of Social Work’s Center for Regional and Tribal Child Welfare Studies.
 For over 40 years, the Upward Bound Vision Quest program has provided students with the services they need to successfully move from high school into college.